 Olynthus, 355-352.
 Chalcidian league, 432-348.
 Tetradrachm, silver

-Ancient Greek “guitar” – the reverse depicts a kithara from which the word “guitar” is derived.
+Ancient Greek Kithara or “guitar” – the reverse depicts a kithara from which the word “guitar” is derived.

 The Chalcadian League was at the height of its power in the late fifth century BCE but soon became the center of conflict.
 In 393 BCE, Amyntas III of Macedonia was under attack by the Illyrians and temporarily transferred territory to Olynthus for protection.
 When he regained control, the League refused to return his lands and he called upon Sparta to intervene.
 At the same time, there was unrest in the League and some members claimed that they were being forced to remain in the League against their will.

 This forced Sparta to act and after a lengthy war, the cities were subjugated by Sparta in 379 BCE, with their power divided.
 Despite being summarily defeated, the Chalcidian League quickly began to regain power, which frightened Philip II of Macedon.
 To ensure his continued success in the region, Philip proactively attacked Olynthus, destroying the city in 348 BCE and disbanding the League permanently.